 Each year, we run a range of Subject-specific Taster Days for year 12 students from state schools across the UK.

 These days include academic sessions, a practical workshop and a demonstration of an Oxford interview in the relevant subject.
 There will also be a tour of Balliol College with a chance to meet and ask questions of current undergraduate students.

-Places at these events are limited so we will prioritise those applicants from disadvantaged backgrounds or from groups with a traditionally low progression to Higher Education.
+Places at these events are limited so we will prioritise those applicants from disadvantaged backgrounds or from groups with a history of low progression to higher education.

 Online Admissions Test Workshops